 The most important thing for me is that we start together and end together - no one is ever left behind.
 For me, the three key factors for me are Empowerment -equality - community No Egos.
 No show-offs.
 Just good times and good vibes

-Leigh Woods is a popular woods for mountain bikers, trail runners and walkers.
-It is located on the outskirts of Bristol, just a stone's throw away from the Clifton suspension bridge.
+Both Ashotn Court and Leigh woods are popular for mountain bikers, trail runners and walkers.
+They are located on the outskirts of Bristol, just a stone's throw away from the Clifton suspension bridge.
 There are beautiful, undulating trail paths weaving through the ancient broadleaf forest and limestone grassland along the Avon Gorge, with spectacular views.

 The woods are accessed via the medium-sized car park- the ideal place for starting off on a walk or a run.
 There are also a number of picnic tables throughout the woodland for rest breaks.